- Responding to natural disasters and large-scale emergencies is difficult at the best of times.

 Innovation alone can’t protect people entirely from Mother Nature’s immense force.
 Floods, fires, hurricanes and earthquakes are tremendously dangerous, only sometimes possible to detect, and impossible to prevent.

-However, a range of technologies is altering the way people respond to emergencies, providing information, reassuring those affected and ultimately, saving lives.
-Here are four ways they’re helping those in need:
+However, a range of technologies are altering the way people respond to emergencies, providing information, reassuring those affected and ultimately, saving lives.
+Here are four ways tech is helping those in need in managing disasters: